Double Dragon III: The Sacred Stones: Reception

+Double Dragon III: The Sacred Stones was released for the Family Computer in Japan on February 22, 1991.

 The NES version of Double Dragon III was the seventh best-selling console game in the United States during its month of release (February 1991), according to sales data from the Software Publishers Association.
 However, Acclaim Entertainment overestimated demand for the title, resulting with half a million unsold stocks of the title in their storehouse according to Electronic Gaming Monthly.